dk008652/dk008652/README.md

 <!--
 **dk008652/dk008652** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
-- 🔭 As a JRF, I worked on robotic simulation for additive manufecturing in gazebo simulating environment using Robot operating system (ROS).
+- 🔭 As a JRF, I worked on robotic simulation for additive manufacturing in a gazebo simulating environment using the Robot operating system (ROS).
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...